generateNscore/pytimecard/README.md

 <li>“Change Folder #2”: Set the folder where images are permanently stored.</li>
 <li>“Change Company Name”: Define the company name displayed throughout the application.
 For example, try setting it to “Company Name” to see how it appears.</li>
 <li>“Change Pay Period Reference”: Set the reference date for pay periods.
 Adjusting this value will change how pay periods are calculated and displayed.</li>
-<li>“Save Pickle”: Save all current data to the pickle file specified under “Change Pickle File.”</li>
+<li>“Save Pickle”: Save all current data to the pickle file specified under “Change Pickle File.”
+Saving is so importnat that the actual timestamps in future are all saved to the file.</li>
 </ol>

 <li>The checkbox highlighted in red can be toggled as desired.
 For testing with simulated data, it is recommended to keep it checked; for real-world use, it may be left unchecked.</li>